Callsign History - Australia

 Callsigns subsequently were issued as a 2 by 2 callsign, ie VKnXX and VKnAXX formats.
-Licensees also were able to obtain a callsign for “Mobile” station operation.
+Licensees were able to obtain a callsign for “Mobile” station operation.

 The Limited Amateur Operators Certificate was introduced in 1954 and issued to applicants who were restricted to using the VHF bands and above and without morse code privileges (CW).
 The limited licence callsigns were issued using the Z suffix, eg VKnZXX.
 The 3nd LAOCP licence in Australia was issued to Mr Frank (Mick) Pettiford in Queensland, VK4ZAA.

 VK0 callsigns only came about (around 1955 ??) , keyed around the Antarctic treaties at the time.
 Until that time, Macquarie Island and Antarctic area ? callsigns were known as VK1.

 In 1975, a Novice licence was introduced using the callsign format VKnNXX.
 From 1980 those with both restricted and limited accreditations, the callsign format of VKnJXX and VKnKXX was used, and was later called the Intermediate licence.

 The Novice Limited callsign was introduced later and used the VKnHXX format for novice stations without any CW privileges.

 The Papua New Guinea callsign prefix was known as VK9 (and VK4 for a period) until 1972 when it became a United Nations Trust Territory and was assigned the P29 callsign prefix.